PhilipSCA/philanderson-co-uk/john/learning/business-source.md

 # Business
 ```
-Aesthetics - how things seem eg to sight
-Aim - main goal
-Bankrupt - When someone doesnt have enough money to pay debts
+Bankrupt - When someone doesnt have enough money to pay debts & no personal assets can be sold
-Branding - giving your products or services a recognisable name
-Break-even - when a business hasnt made a profit nor loss
 Choice - giving customers a variety of options
-Commission - a percentage of your sales revenue
+Commission - being paid a percentage of your sales revenue
 Competitive advantage - features in a business that put it above other competitors
 Convenience - how time and energy efficient your product is
-CV - document of a person's qualifications and life experience for job applications
+CV - document of a person's qualifications and life experience etc. for job applications
-Demand - how much customers want a product
-E-commerce - selling products and services online
-M-commerce - selling products and services on apps and mobile devices
 Entrepreneur - someone who starts a business
 Inflation - when the average prices for goods increase
-Margin of safety - the amount that sales can fall before businesses start making a loss
- - sales - break-even output
+Implementation - putting decision/plan into effect - execution of a plan
+Customer needs - what customers look for from your company
+Adapting products - finding new products, based off original - modifying/differientiating-NOT innovation
+Aesthetics - How a product appeals to senses (5 senses)
+Autonomy - independant power to decide on what you are going to do at work - 2.5 motivation
+Batch production - producing one batch of identical products, switching to another product
+Buffer stock - minimum stock level held always, to avoid risks if supplier fails to deliver on time
+Business plan - detailed document setting out aims, plans, forecasts
+Consumer spending - total spent by all shoppers throughout country
+Centralised organisation - most decisions made at office - higher-ups make decisions
+Decentralised - staff allowed to make decisions at a local level
+Design mix - product balance between Function, Aesthetics, Cost of manufacture.
+Distribution - how ownership changes as product goes from producer to consumer
+Dividends - payments to shareholders from company's yearly profits
+E-newsletters - updates on activities of business, sent electronically to actual or potential customers
+Product Life Cycle:
+1) Introduction
+2) Growth
+3) Maturity
+4) Decline
+4) Extension - attempt to prolong sales of product to prevent it from entering decline stage.
+Methods:
+    - Product differentiation
+    - Reducing price
+    - Rebranding
+    - Repositioning in new markets
+    - Increase marketing on product
 ```
 ```
-Market map - brands on a map scaled on two things like price and quality
+Market map - brands in one market on map scaled on two things like price and quality
-Market segmentation - dividing a market into different categories to reach different target audiences
+Market segmentation - dividing market into different categories to reach different target audiences
-Footfall - the number of people who walk past your business per day
+Footfall - number of people walking past your business per day
-Sole trader - when there is only one owner of a business
+Sole trader - only one owner of a business - do main work themselves - can have employees
-Partnership - when there are two or more owners of a business, workload, liability and profits are shared.
+Partnership - two+ owners of a business, workload, liability and profits are shared.
-Unlimited liability - when your personal assets can be taken as debt
+Unlimited liability - responsible for all debts - personal assets can be taken as debt
 Brick and mortar - a physical store
 Promotion - how you advertise your business
 ```
-## Theme 1: Investigating small businesses
+## Theme 1: Investigating small businesses - Paper 1
 ### 1.1 - Enterprise and entrepreneurship
 #### 1.1.1 - dynamic nature of business
 Business - organisation that seeks to satisfy needs and wants of consumers through production of goods/services Dynamic - continually changing
-Consumer - end user of product/service - buyer
-Obselete - outdated; declining sales and lifecycle has come to an end Entrepreneur - person who has a business idea and takes risk to develop it
+Enterprise - business or company, economic activity Consumer - end user of product/service - buyer Obselete - outdated; declining sales and lifecycle has come to an end Entrepreneur - person who has a business idea and takes risk to develop it